vanshjangir/hardcode/README.md

 It can be scaled by just adding more judge servers.

 ### TODO
-- [ ] Multi Language Support (currently only supports cpp submissions)
+- [ ] Multi Language Support (currently only supports python submissions)
 - [x] Scaling the submission backend
 - [x] Decent Frontend
 - [x] Memory Limit and Time Limit